-- Ensuring they can live in safety, free from abuse and neglect. - Empowering them by encouraging them to make their own decisions and provide informed consent. - Preventing the risk of abuse or neglect and stop it from occurring. - Promoting their wellbeing and take their views, wishes, feelings and beliefs into account.
+- Ensuring they can live in safety, free from abuse and neglect. - Empowering them by encouraging them to make their own decisions and provide informed consent. - Preventing the risk of abuse, neglect or self-harm and stop it from occurring. - Promoting their wellbeing and take their views, wishes, feelings and beliefs into account.